Electrical contractors in

 Insurance Minimums

-Massachusetts requires minimum $1 million general liability insurance for electrical contractors.
-Workers compensation mandatory if employing others.
-Many municipalities and commercial clients require $2 million coverage.
+Massachusetts requires minimum $1 million general liability insurance.
+Workers compensation mandatory for employees.
+Many municipalities require $2 million liability for public work.

 How to Get Licensed